slochower/synthetic-motor-literature/manuscript.md

 In this paper, intramolecular (atomic) torque is defined using a classical analog, namely $\mathbf{\tau} = \mathbf{F} \times \mathbf{r}$, and the total torque on the molecule as the vector sum of individual atomic torques.
 The stator is held rigid and the reference point for the torque calculation is the double bond between the stator and the rotor.
-The forces arise from photoexcitation of the double bond -- the so-called [Franck-Condon](https://en.wikipedia.org/wiki/Franck%E2%80%93Condon_principle) state that is referenced in several of Feringa's papers -- where the moolecule is in an *electronic* excited state (S1) but the atomic coordinates are in the ground state (S0).
+The forces arise from photoexcitation of the double bond -- the so-called [Franck-Condon](https://en.wikipedia.org/wiki/Franck%E2%80%93Condon_principle) state that is referenced in several of Feringa's papers -- where the molecule is in an *electronic* excited state (S1) but the atomic coordinates are in the ground state (S0).
 That is, there is strain on the roto due to the photoexcitation and the chirality of the molecule that prevents free rotation.
 I also think this inability to rotate upon excitation is what is meant by the name "overcrowded alkene," although it seems not all ring substituents leads to overcrowding.

 I'm not sure there is anything wrong with this approach, per se, but it seems simplistic and that it could miss out a lot of confounding effects; that the stator is modeled as rigid is one assumption, another assumption is zero temperature.
-The authors used DFT to calculate the Franck-Condon state every couple degrees, noting that when the $\ce{C=C}$ double bond is near 85 degrees, the ground state and excited state energies are similar.
+The authors used DFT to calculate the Franck-Condon state every couple degrees, noting that when the $\mathrm{C\raisebox{0.1em}{=}C}$ double bond is near 85 degrees, the ground state and excited state energies are similar.
 Around that angle, I think, they then allow the geometry to switch from the excited state (S1) back to the ground state (S0) and continue the calculation, confirming continuous counterclockwise rotation.
 Taken together, I don’t find this paper very clear or convincing, but I might not be evaluating it fairly.